jeanimal/heuristica/README.md

 #> [1] -1
 ```

 Note that the output depends on the order of the rows.
-In Collins vs. Bowen, -1 indicate Bowen had the higher drop-out rate.
+In the reversed pair of Collins vs. Bowen, -1 indicate Bowen had the higher drop-out rate.

 ```r
 predictPair(subset(schools, Name=="Collins"), subset(schools, Name=="Bowen"), ttb)